sysconf(3) - phpMan

 tion sysconf().
 One can ask for numerical values that may depend on

-the file system a file is in using the calls fpathconf(3) and path-
+the filesystem in which a file resides using fpathconf(3) and path-

 conf(3).
 One can ask for string values using confstr(3).